On vacations that include an overnight stay in Las Vegas, at least one member of the traveling party must be 21 years of age or older.

 Depart Williams for Seligman, home to the rebirth of Route 66.
 Detour once again from Route 66 to visit the bright lights and excitement of Las Vegas.
 An orientation tour upon arrival shows off many of the themed casino resorts along the colorful “Strip.”
 This evening, join an optional night at a dazzling show featuring top Vegas entertainment.

 A day at leisure to relax by the pool or explore the world-renowned Las Vegas Strip.
 Ride the world’s highest rollercoaster, float through a Venice canal, or see man-eating sharks up close—it’s all possible in Las Vegas.
 Don’t miss downtown Las Vegas, where you’ll find the Fremont Street Experience, five city blocks enclosed in a glass atrium and filled with dazzling lights, sounds, and action.
 A variety of optional excursions are available, including a float trip through dramatic Black Canyon on the Colorado River.

-Today, depart the man-made phenomenon of Las Vegas and cross the Mojave Desert and the San Bernardino Mountains en route to Los Angeles.
-Visit the BARSTOW ROUTE 66 MUSEUM, which displays a collection of historic photographs and artifacts related to Route 66 and the Mojave Desert communities.
-Overnight in Los Angeles, the “Capital of Glamour.”
+Today, depart the man-made oasis of Las Vegas and cross the Mojave Desert and the San Bernardino Mountains en route to Los Angeles.
+Visit the California Route 66 Museum, which displays memories in such settings as a 50’s diner, VW Love Bus and the 1917 Model T Ford.
+Overnight in Los Angeles, the “City of Angels.”

 Day 15 LOS ANGELES

 Savor the exciting “City of Angels” on our morning tour of glamorous Beverly Hills, Sunset Strip, Hollywood, and Santa Monica, the ending point of Route 66.
 Return to Los Angeles where the rest of the day is yours to shop for souvenirs or relax by the pool.